mbrown-2/wi21-cse110-lab3/.github/ISSUE_TEMPLATE/standup-meeting-report.md

 Attendees: '...'
 Today's note-taker: '...'

-**Agenda**
+**Group Agenda**
-1. Completed objectives
+1. Completed objectives - What is complete?
-2. New objectives
+2. New objectives - What is next?
-3. Team organization
+3. Team organization - Updates on individuals.
-4. Prevailing issues
+4. Prevailing issues - Which problems persist?

 **Completed objectives**
 '...'